 The Clinton Wastewater Treatment Plant Rehabilitation was completed in 1992.
 The plant is generally in good condition.
-Some equipment rehabilitation and replacement projects were recommended in the FY08, FY09 and FY10 and FY12 CIP cycles.
+Some equipment rehabilitation and replacement projects were recommended in past CIP cycles.
 Operability of mechanical equipment and maintenance of electric/standby power systems are key elements to minimizing the risk of component failure.
 Any malfunction of mechanical equipment may impact wastewater treatment, particularly during large storm events that stress the hydraulic capacity of the facility.
 Key decision making to minimize risks includes the cost/benefit of when to replace aging equipment and which/how many spare parts to pre-purchase.
 Other uncertainties include technology upgrades to meet future regulatory requirements.
-Clinton WWTP was previously included in DITP's "Asset Protection - Specialties" program category, but was given its own discrete CIP program in FY08.
+Clinton WWTP was previously included in DITP's "Asset Protection - Specialties" program category, but was given its own distinct CIP program in FY08.